lucaferrari77/SyncLakehouses/README.md

 # Sync a Lakehouse

-a Lakehouse provides 2 main sections:
+A Lakehouse provides 2 main sections:
 1. Files
    a. it contains unstructured, semi-structored, well-structured data
 3. Tables